gruntwork-io/helm-kubernetes-services/charts/k8s-service/README.md

 ## How do I verify my canary deployment?

-Canary deployment pods have the same name as your stable deployment pods, with the addition "-canary" appended to the end, like so:
+Canary deployment pods have the same name as your stable deployment pods, with the additional "-canary" appended to the end, like so:

 ```bash
 $ kubectl get pods -l "app.kubernetes.io/name=nginx,app.kubernetes.io/instance=edge-service"